 There are a variety of different benefits available in Illinois, including temporary total disability and permanent partial disability.
 They can vary considerably depending on the severity of the injury – disfigurement, lost limbs and death benefits that provide for surviving family members if a worker is killed on the job.

 In a workers’ compensation case, the employer is required to pay 100 percent of all necessary medical bills, including co-pays or deductibles, and the employee has the right to choose two doctors, provided they are part of your company insurance plan (if it has one) and any specialists they are referred to by those doctors.
-Your employer may require you to see a doctor of their choosing, but at your convenience.
+Your employer may require you to see a doctor of their choosing but at your convenience.

 How to Qualify for Workers Compensation Benefits

-In order to be eligible for workers compensation benefits in Illinois:
+To be eligible for workers compensation benefits in Illinois: